November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 Q: How do I avoid GC pauses in managed languages?

-A: Reduce short-lived heap allocations by preferring structs for small values, reusing objects, and using object pools; measure GC behavior under load1.
+A: Reduce short-lived heap allocations by preferring structs for small values, reusing objects, using object pools, and profiling GC behavior under load1.

 Three concise Q&A sections